LoopKit/loopdocs/docs/browser/other-apps.md

 This step validates most of your six <code>Secrets</code> and provides error messages if it detects an issue with one or more.

-1. Click on the "Actions" tab of your  *Loop Follow*  or  *Loop Caregiver*repository and enable workflows if needed
+1. Click on the "Actions" tab of your  *LoopFollow*  or  *LoopCaregiver*repository and enable workflows if needed
 1. On the left side, click on 1. <code>Validate Secrets</code>
 1. On the right side, click `Run Workflow` to show a dropdown menu
     * You will see your default branch (`main` for LoopFollow, `dev` for LoopCaregiver)